 Local Cuisine of Dolpo

-The everyday’s staple meal of Dolpo region is Daal Bhaat Tarkari (lentil/bean soup, rice, and curry).
+The every day’s staple meal of the Dolpo region is Daal Bhaat Tarkari (lentil/bean soup, rice, and curry).
 In the lower part of Dolpo, Marsi (white and red), rice is grown.
-Traditional nourishing grains like kaguno (foxtail millet), chino (proso millet), buckwheat, naked barley, maize etc. are also widely grown in this region.
+Traditional nourishing grains like kaguno (foxtail millet), chino (proso millet), buckwheat, naked barley, maize, etc. are also widely grown in this region.